 If you are a UK agency founder moving your business to Dubai, you will discover that getting a UAE residence visa requires more than just your passport.
 One step that catches people out is the requirement to attest your UK degree.
 It is not optional for certain visa categories, and the process takes several weeks.
 Start it before you book your flight.

 This guide covers exactly what documents you need, where to send them, and how long each stage takes.
-We are ICAEW qualified accountants, not immigration lawyers, but we have helped dozens of agency founders through this process.
+We work exclusively with agency founders, not immigration lawyers, but we have helped dozens of agency founders through this process.
 The practical detail here comes from real client experience.

 Why Do You Need to Attest Your UK Degree for a UAE Visa?